 - BYO available ($20pp corkage, or minimum spend $120pp inclusive of corkage)

-Sommelier Stuart Knox got his start in the wine game after begging to be promoted from waiter to Sommelier at London institution Bibendum, Terence Conran’s first restaurant.
+Sommelier Stuart Knox got his start in the wine game after begging to be promoted from waiter to sommelier at London institution Bibendum, Terence Conran’s first restaurant.
 Three years later, and the young Knox had quite the education after handling the 1500-bin wine list (compiled by Matthew Jukes at the time) and a discerning clientele at that most Michelin-themed of Michelin restaurants.
 On his return, Knox made somewhat of an impression at the now departed Forty One, first as sommelier, and finally as restaurant manager.
-But since 2006, Knox has run his own endeavour, the much-loved Fix Wine Bar on Sydney’s Elizabeth Street.
+But since 2006, he has run his own endeavour, the much-loved Fix Wine Bar + Restaurant on Sydney’s Elizabeth Street.

-Fix Wine Bar + Restaurant has somewhat of a dual personality, mainly due to its location on the ever-busy Elizabeth Street.
+Fix has somewhat of a dual personality, mainly due to its location on the ever-busy Elizabeth Street.
 Proof perhaps that the long lunch will never die, Fix does healthy daytime trade, with a high ratio of suited customers.
-At night, that mood shifts into a more relaxed gear, though the constants of the wine-friendly European/Asian menu, and the relaxed but deeply informed service of Knox and crew, remain constants.
+At night, that mood shifts into a more relaxed gear, though the constants of the wine-friendly European/Asian menu and the relaxed but deeply informed service of Knox and crew remain constants.